+A 1' 1

 Application : Applied

-Explanation on : application of the practice The Board has approved the Whistleblowing Policy on 25 February 2015 in its commitment to uphold the highest standards of ethics, integrity and accountability.
+Explanation on application of the practice The Board has revised and approved the Whistleblowing Policy on 19 November 2018 in its commitment to uphold the highest standards of ethics, integrity and accountability.
 The policy enables the Board, employees and any other stakeholder to disclose internally any malpractices or misconduct without fear or reprisal.
 It provides a confidentially safe and acceptable platform for all stakeholders to channel their concerns about illegal, unethical or improper business conduct affecting the Group to avoid the negative effects that may come through public exposure resulting in loss of Company image or reputation, financial distress or loss of investor confidence.
-Whistleblowers may report their concerns in writing or face-to-face to their immediate supervisor, Head of Department, the Group Chief Operating Officer, the Company Secretary or the Chairman of the Audit and Risk Management Committee ("ARMC").
+Whistleblowers may report their concerns in writing or face-to-face to their immediate supervisor, Head of Department, the Chief Executive Officer, the Company Secretary or the Chairman of the Audit and Risk Management Committee ("ARMC").
 A whistleblower who raises a genuine concern will not be at risk of dismissal or suffer any form of retribution.
 The Company will carefully and thoroughly assess the course of action to be taken and written updates on the progress of investigation will be given to the whistleblower.
-The Group Chief Operating Officer or the Chairman of the ARMC will ensure that the findings of the investigation are given to the whistleblower, the individual(s) under investigation are given to the whistleblower, the individual(s) under investigation and the members of the ARMC or other external authorities.
-The policy is accessible at www.landmarks.com.my .
+The Chief Executive Officer or the Chairman of the ARMC will ensure that the findings of the investigation are given to the whistleblower, the individual(s) under investigation and the members of the ARMC or other external authorities.
+The policy is accessible at www.landmarks.com.my.
 During the financial year, there was no incident reported under the Whistleblowing Policy.
-A review will be undertaken in 2018 to assess the effectiveness of the policy and its procedures.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are re encouraged to complete th quired to complete the columns below.
+Non-large companies are columns below.

-Measure ••

-Timeframe